HolmesLab/holmeslab/docs/Resources/learning/preprocessing.md

 - **Visualization and Further Analysis:**
     - Visualization of diffusion data with structural space surfaces and images in Connectome Workbench.
     - Potential use of structural space diffusion data for fiber orientation estimation with FSL’s multi-shell spherical deconvolution toolbox.

-### Terms or Themes (keywords and definitions)

-- Connectivity Informatics Technology Initiative (CIFTI) File Format

-    file format to support [connectome-specific data representations](http://www.nitrc.org/plugins/mwiki/index.php/cifti:ConnectivityMatrixFileFormats)

-    - data modeled on surface & grey matter data in volumetric parcels
-        - cortical surface vertices
-        - subcortical voxels
-    - + spatial dimension = “grayordinates”
-        - more precise than volumetrically aligned data
-        - same across subjects
-            - by using registration methods suited to aligning each domain
-    - created to be more compect representation of high spatial and temporal resolution MRI data
-    - combines left and right hemispheres, as well as cortical and subcortical parcels, into a single file for analysis
-    - datasets from different subjects have the same spatial dimensions

-    includes: many 2D matrices

-    - CIFTI Header: describing the structure/part of the brain that each row and column of the matrix correspond to
-    - grayordinates x time series (dense timeseries)
-    - grayordinates x grayordinates (dense Connectome)
-    - grayordinates x parcellation labels (dense Label file)

-- Grayordinates

-    Modelling of grey matter data which saves space because it models surface and volume together (so there are less parcels for fully connected matrices)

-- White matter

-    neural glia (non neuron)

-    structural

-- gray matter

-    where functinoal connectivity takes place

-- cytoarchitecture

-    cellular properties of that portion of cortex tends to be the same —defining a region based on a history of doing anatomy studies

-- Dense Connectome

-    Connectivity matrix describing connectivity between each of the available voxels to each other, fully connected matrix

-### Linking to Me

-*For Research (how is this research relevant to your work?)*